matpl2/DSND_PROJECT1/README.md

   - data SEA.zip - zip file with data exported from Kaggle.

 ## Purpose and intent
 Dataset is available here: https://www.kaggle.com/airbnb/seattle/data.
-Purpose of this exercise is to find answer to 3 questions (provide 3 insights):
+Purpose of this excercise is to find answer to 3 questions (provide 3 insights):

 Question 1 - Does cleaning fee impact cleanliness that was assessed by visitors in the review scores cleanliness rank?